antonAce/neuroparty/README.md

-# Neuroparty processing
+# Neuroparty

-A processing microservice for a Neuroparty application
+The **Neuroparty** is a microservice application for creating cool-looking photos using the power of Artificial Intelligence!